becavin-lab/checkatlas/docs/metrics/luca/asw.md

 *Cell identity batch* :

 Same formula as classical ASW but calculated using cell type labels as reference clusters instead of batches.

+*Isolated Label ASW*

+Same formula as the general silhouette score, but clusters are defined by cell type labels instead of batches.
+High values indicate that cells of the same type are well-clustered.

 ## Sources